-The Howland Company is thrilled to announce the appointment of the company’s first Board of Directors.
-The collective artistic leadership of the company are honoured to be working with board members Benjamin Dermer, Rona Ghanbari, Susannah Gouinlock, Michael Joseph, Steven Sager, and Tamara Thomas.
-These six theatre-loving and civic-minded board members bring a wide range of skills to the company and are already engaged in building on the company’s 8-year track record of electric theatrical productions and community programming.
+The Howland Company is thrilled to introduce you to the company’s Board of Directors.
+The collective Artistic Leadership of the company are honoured to be working with board members Benjamin Dermer, Rona Ghanbari, James Graham, Michael Joseph, Steven Sager, and Stephanie Stevens.
+These six theatre-loving and civic-minded board members bring a wide range of skills to the company and are engaged in building on the company’s track record of innovative independent theatrical productions and community programming.

-This is a clear next step in Howland’s journey and we cannot wait to share what we’ve been planning with you.
-With the support and leadership of the board and a newly minted organizational structure, the company is poised to move into this next phase of its development, while continuing to center the values of art-making, collaboration, community building, and the creation of meaningful learning and working opportunities for artists.
+With the support and leadership of the board and a shared collective leadership organizational structure, the company is poised to move into its next phase of development, while continuing to center the values of art-making, collaboration, community building, and the creation of meaningful learning and working opportunities for artists.

 Get to Know The Board: